 10 g honey (or more)

 1 egg yolk, mixed with 1 teaspoon water (for glazing)

 20 g hazelnuts, chopped (for topping)

 In the morning, stir together all soaker ingredients.
 Cover, and leave at room temperature.

-In the evening, in a small bowl, stir instant yeast into warm sour cream, until dissolved.
-Mix together with all other dough ingredients at low speed (or with wooden spoon), until all flour is hydrated, and rough ball forms.
+In the evening, mix together with all dough ingredients at low speed (or with wooden spoon), until all flour is hydrated, and rough ball forms.
 Let dough rest for 5 minutes.

 Knead at medium-low speed (or with hand) for 2 minutes, adjusting with a little more water, if needed.
 (Dough should be somewhat sticky.)
-Resume kneading for another 4 minutes, the last 20 seconds at medium-high speed.
+Resume kneading for another 4 minutes.
 (Dough should still be a bit sticky.)

-Transfer dough to lightly floured work surface.
+Transfer dough to a lightly wet or oiled work surface.
 With wet or oiled hands, stretch or pat dough into a rough square.
 Fold like business letter in 3 parts, then repeat the same folds from the left and right side.

 Divide cold dough*) into 10 - 12 equal pieces.
 Shape rolls, or torpedoes, and place them, smooth side up, on parchment lined baking sheet.
 Place hazelnut pieces for topping on a plate.

 Brush rolls with egg wash, and dip in (or sprinkle with) hazelnuts.
 Gently press nuts down, so that they stick.
-Mist with oil spray, cover, and let proof 60 - 75 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.
+Mist with oil spray, cover, and let proof 45 - 60 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.